 Insider's tip: The "Get LOST Package" costs slightly less but only includes a daily breakfast.

-2. Club Med Sandpiper Bay, Port St. Lucie
+2. Sandpiper Bay Resort, Port St. Lucie

-America's only Club Med doesn't disappoint.
 A fantastic option for families, this enjoyable spot is located on the St. Lucie River in Port St. Lucie.

-As is to be expected with Club Med resorts, you'll find a bevy of activities (we're talking golf, tennis, kayaking, SUPing, sailing, and even trapeze classes) to up the fun factor at this epic locale.
+You'll find a bevy of activities (we're talking golf, tennis, kayaking, SUPing, sailing, and even trapeze classes) to up the fun factor at this epic locale.
 Plus, they boast an amazing kids' club to keep the little ones occupied while you indulge in a spa treatment or lounge by the adults-only pool.